 PSY 313.
-Statistical Analysis in Psychology, 3 hours, Spring
+Statistical Analysis for the Social Sciences, 3 hours, Spring

 Students will learn statistical analysis from measures of central tendency to analysis of variance as it applies to psychology research.
 Students will gain expertise in use of SPSS as a means of analysis.
 Prerequisite: PSY 213.